hendersonreed/hendersonreed.github.io/src/index.md

 I'm a programmer and prototyper exploring esoteric user interfaces, music programming, and the weird web.

-I've just completed a batch at [The Recurse Center](https://recurse.com) and found it lifechanging.
+In 2023 I completed a batch at [The Recurse Center](https://recurse.com) and found it lifechanging.
 Consider doing one!

+I'm currently employed by [DigitalOcean](https://digitalocean.com), and am working on configuration management tooling there (lots of hardware to configure!)

 <div class="index-container" style="width: 100%; overflow: hidden">
 <div class="index-interests">